 Adrian Cazares

 BSc MSc PhD

 Adrian is a microbiologist and genomicist interested in the evolution of bacterial pathogens and their mobile genetic elements.
-He is an ESPOD Research Fellow at EMBL-EBI and the Sanger Institute and a Junior Research Fellow at Wolfson College.
+He is an ESPOD Research Fellow at EMBL-EBI and the Sanger Institute and a Fellow at Wolfson College.

+Adrian Cazares